bkrsingh1008/Call_Centre_Report_Excel/README.md

 1. Combined datasets, including calculated fields like fiscal year (FY), call day of the week, and call duration buckets, to build an interactive data model.
 2. Created fully interactive dashboards that allow users to filter by fiscal year, and customer demographics, and provide insights dynamic and easy to navigate.
 3. Used bar charts, column charts, line charts and slicers to display key trends like monthly call performance by representative, average customer satisfaction by demographic.
-4. Used Conditional formatting (data baars) to highlighted areas of concern to make the data more actionable.
+4. Used Conditional formatting (data bars) to highlighted areas of concern to make the data more actionable.
-5. Created custom calculations to derive insights like average satisfaction ratings and day of week and satisfaction rating.
+5. Created custom calculations to derive insights like average satisfaction ratings and day of week.

 Key Insights:
 -------------